hydro

 };

-(static) rainaggr(params, data) → {Array.<Object>}
+(static) rainaggr(params, args, data) → {Array.<Object>}

 Aggregates or dissaggregates rainfall data depending on what the user requires.
 The date type must be a Javascript string or number and in minutes or hours, but both the aggregation interval require and the data interval should be the same.
 For aggregation, the interval for aggregation must be larger than the time step.
 For example, 15 min or 30 min data to be aggregatted every 60 minutes.
-Intervals must be multiples of the final aggregaiton (2, 4, etc)
+Intervals must be multiples of the final aggregaiton (2, 4, etc).

 Parameters: